vitkyrka/nordict/README.md

   be clicked to either jump directly to its definition (if there is a unique, perfect match) or to put it in the search box to save some typing.

-* **AnkiDroid integration (DDO, FR, SO).** Flashcards can be created directly from the app.
-Nordict splits the different meanings for the headword, so that each card only contains one meaning.
-The example sentences from the dictionary entry are automatically parsed and added to the card.
-Images (from Google Image Search) can also be added.
-Javascript is used in the card to display a random subset of the examples and images on the front and the formatted definition on the back.
-The pronunciation audio is also included and works offline in the flashcard.
+* **AnkiDroid integration (DDO, FR, SO).** [AnkiDroid](https://github.com/ankidroid/Anki-Android) flashcards can be created directly from the app:
+  * The different meanings for the headword are split so that each flashcard only contains one meaning.
+  * The example sentences from the dictionary entry are automatically parsed and added to the card.
+  * Images (from Google Image Search) can also be selected.
+  * Javascript is used in the card to display a random subset of the examples and images on the front.
+  * The pronunciation audio is also included and works offline and plays automatically in the back of the flashcard.

 * **Phonetic transcription (DDO).** The official DDO website includes a phonetic transcription for each word in a [simplified version of the